 - Consider applying for one of our grants

 - Review our Tools and Resources page to see how we can help advance your research

 - Join our mailing list to receive regular updates about Precision Health at the University of Michigan

-To move Precision Health at U-M from discovery to the end goal of improving human health, we need people to participate: people of all races, ethnicities, genders and ages.
+To move Precision Health at U-M from discovery to the end goal of improving people’s health, we need individuals to participate: people of all races, ethnicities, genders, and ages.

 One opportunity is to participate in the Michigan Genomics Initiative, a research study that involves collecting a blood sample and some information about your health and background.

 Many researchers across the University of Michigan are conducting clinical trials testing potential new therapies, including precision-based therapies.
 Search the UMHealthResearch site for clinical trials available to individuals with a variety of